 Key Stage 3

-- Chemistry: particles and behaviour, elements, atoms and compounds, reaction, acids and alkali
+- Chemistry: Passport to science; particles and their behaviour; acids and alkali

-- Biology: health and lifestyle, adaptation and inheritance, ecosystems
+- Biology: health and lifestyle; ecosystems; adaptation and inheritance

 Assessment and Examinations